New Harvest Coffee Roasters in Pawtucket, RI

 Buy Local RI partner • USDA Certified Organic • fair-trade

 Fax (401) 438-9599

 New Harvest is an artisan coffee roaster based out of Hope Artiste Village in Pawtucket, Rhode Island.
-We also train baristas and shop owners, and work to expand the community of people who understand and appreciate how challenging and rewarding great coffee can be.
-We supply cafés, restaurants, bakeries, groceries and households in all 50 states with our coffee.
+We directly source many of our coffees, building direct relationships with producers.
+Locally, we train baristas and shop owners, and work to expand the community of people who understand and appreciate how challenging and rewarding great coffee can be.
+We supply cafés, restaurants, bakeries, grocery stores, and households.

 NEWS: New Harvest Coffee & Spirits is now open in the historic Arcade in Downcity Providence!
 Specialty Coffees, Fine Whiskys & more!